OneBusAway/onebusaway-android/BUILD.md

 (If you want to assemble just the Google variant, use `gradlew assembleObaGoogleRelease`, and for Amazon Fire Phone-only use `gradlew assembleObaAmazonRelease`)

+The APK files will show up in the `onebusaway-android/build/outputs/apk` folder. `obaGoogleRelease-vx.x.x.apk` is the file that's uploaded to Google Play for release.

 ### Updating the Amazon Maps API library

 Occasionally Amazon will likely release updates to their `amazon-maps-api-v2` library.
 These artifacts aren't currently hosted on Maven Central or Jcenter.
 As a result, when they release an update, we need to update our bundled Maven repo with the new artifact.
 The steps to do this are: